amueller/futurepast/README.md

 To make it easy for the developer, any deprecation from ``futurepast`` will raise an error once ``future`` (that is ``new_version``) arrives, so you know when to get rid of the old code.

+Once the future arrives, it is enough to simply remove the decorator or call to ``futurepast``

 ## Assumptions on deprecations